-This is Dr. Sandy and today, I’m going to talk about sensitive teeth and some at home solutions that can help you out immediately. sensitive teeth affects millions of people every single day.
+Today, I’m going to talk about sensitive teeth and some at home solutions that can help you out immediately.
+Sensitive teeth affects millions of people every single day.
 It can wake you up at night shock you and you’re eating your favorite ice cream and it can be really difficult to resolve.
 So what’s up?
 Why are the teeth so sensitive and what can we do about it?

 In general, our teeth are composed of hard enamel porous dentin in a pulp chamber which keeps our tooth alive.
 As our gums recede, our tooth becomes less protected by that hard enamel, making it more sensitive to hot and cold.
 As a practicing dentist, I see patients with sensitive teeth every single day and the most important step is to figure out the cause.
 This involves looking at radiographs, evaluating occlusion, checking the gums and asking important questions about at-home habits.
 This information helps me develop a solution that works.

 For some people, this means controlling a highly acidic intra oral environment, caused by diet or other medical conditions For others, this means simply adjusting their bite, but for sensitivity caused by recession.
 I always start with a change in toothpaste.
 We use toothpaste every single day and it can have a major impact on how we look and feel.
 Some toothpastes are dedicated to preventing cavities some to whiten teeth and some help those with sensitivity.